-Reasons For Your Bad Night’s Sleep in Second Trimester
+Reasons For Lack Of Sleep In The Second Trimester

 While your second trimester may be the honeymoon phase of pregnancy, you’re bound to have a few minor sleep issues.
 You may suffer from:

 Apart from the above pregnancy troubles, your hormonal levels will come to stable.
 Your womb will move up away from the pelvis, taking off the pressure from the bladder.
 Therefore, you will have fewer nature calls during the night.
-You may notice your little one turning more active especially in the evenings.
-He will start squirming and kicking when you settle down to sleep.
+You may notice your little one turning more active, especially in the evenings.
+They will start squirming and kicking when you settle down to sleep.

 List down all these worries that are troubling your sleep and discuss them with your healthcare professional.
-You should also start a proper sleep routine that can help you sleep sound.
+You should also start a proper sleep routine that can help you sleep properly (1).

 What Are The Best Sleeping Positions During The Second Trimester?